top of page

 FOUR: I’m a Leo.
 If called to testify about it in court, I will deny ever considering star signs.
 And yet it can’t mean nothing that my husband is an Aries or that almost everyone I love was born in the spring.
 March, April and May, months like clocks that set all of their hearts ticking.

-FIVE: When I was fifteen my music teacher cast a pitiful look at me and my best friend, and said sympathetically, “You know, girls.
-I know you won’t believe me now, but a lot of people have a hard time in school.
-It’s okay, people don’t get you now, but one day, maybe when you go to university, I promise you’ll be cool.”
-My friend and I looked at each other incredulously, scandalised.
+FIVE: When I was fifteen my music teacher cast a pitiful look at me and my best friend, and said sympathetically, “Girls, I know you won’t believe me now, but a lot of people have a hard time in school and it’s okay.
+People don’t get you now, but one day – maybe when you go to university – you’ll be cool.”
+My friend and I looked at each other incredulous, scandalised.
 “What?”
-We asked.
-“We thought we were cool now?”
+We said.
+“We thought we were cool NOW!”

 two